Devin Nunes: U.S. base in Portugal

 In 2015, Nunes clashed with the Pentagon over a U.S. base in the Azores, Portugal.
-He proposed relocating Africa Command and European Command intelligence centers to the Azores, contrary to plans by Pentagon and NATO to create a larger intelligence "fusion" facility in the United Kingdom, maintaining that this would save money because of the Azores' lower living and construction costs.
+He proposed relocating Africa Command and European Command intelligence centers to an existing American facility in the Azores, contrary to plans by Pentagon and NATO to create a larger intelligence "fusion" facility in the United Kingdom, maintaining that this would save money because of the Azores' lower living and construction costs.
 The Pentagon responded by stating "Moving to Lajes Field is very expensive and living is expensive as well."
-In sum, the Government Accountability Office (GAO) found inaccuracies in the information provided by the Department of Defense to Congress, according to its report.
+The Government Accountability Office (GAO) later found the Department of Defense had provided inaccurate information to Congress, did not correct the errors in a timely manner, and used deficient practices when providing information to Congress in regard to Nunes' inquiries about the basing issue.

-COVID-19 pandemic

-On March 15, 2020, amid the COVID-19 pandemic, Nunes encouraged families who were "healthy" to "go out and go to a local restaurant, likely you can get in easy."
-This advice contradicted that of the CDC, and WHO, as well as that of Dr. Anthony Fauci, the federal government's leading expert on infectious diseases, who advised people to stay at home if they could.
-Later, Nunes walked back his comments and claimed that he had encouraged people to use drive-throughs.
-On March 31, he described California's decision to close schools to halt the spread of coronavirus as "way overkill".
-Nunes said he wanted people to return to work in one to two weeks.

-On March 17, 2020, Nunes told Laura Ingraham on Fox News that the media was exaggerating the threat of COVID-19.
-He predicted that the crisis would be over by Easter.
-"There's a good chance we can get through this in the next couple of weeks and for sure by Easter, because we will have a handle on who's getting sick and how to treat them," he said.

 Legal issues

 Comments about other politicians

 During the debate over the Affordable Health Care Act in the House of Representatives, Nunes said of then-Speaker Nancy Pelosi, "For most of the 20th century people fled the ghost of communist dictators and now you are bringing the ghosts back into this chamber."
 He has also had a long-running dispute with another San Francisco Bay-area Democrat, Senator Dianne Feinstein, over California water policy and other issues, even running a series of advertisements against her in California.

 Nunes's criticisms have not been limited to liberals or the Obama administration.
-During the October 2013 budget standoff, Nunes called certain members of his own Republican Conference who favored a government shutdown "lemmings with suicide vests".
+During the October 2013 budget standoff, Nunes called certain members of his own Republican Conference who favored a government shutdown "lemmings with suicide vests," believing a shutdown would hurt the Republican Party while failing in its goal of eliminating Obamacare.
 "It's kind of an insult to lemmings to call them lemmings" because of their tactics, he said.

-In May 2014, Nunes came under fire when he charged that Michigan Congressman and (then) fellow Republican Justin Amash was "al-Qaeda's best friend in Congress" because of Amash's supposed voting record on National Security Agency (NSA) surveillance.
-At the time, Amash had voted in opposition to a Nunes water bill for California "on constitutional grounds".
+In May 2014, Nunes criticized fellow Republican Justin Amash over his votes on NSA surveillance.